If Bollywood is the world's biggest film industry, then Sridevi was its queen

 In arguably her most famous role as investigative journalist Seema Sohnithe, in the 1987 superhero blockbuster-smash "Mr India," Sridevi redefined the typical damsel in distress female lead, mixing a daring sexuality with intelligence and comic charm to outsmart the bad guys.

-But it was while wearing a blue sari and soaked in the rain that Sridevi created the movie's most iconic moment, as she danced seductively with an invisible lover, crooning "I love you" to the song "Khate Nahi Kat."
+But it was while wearing a blue sari and soaked in the rain that Sridevi created the movie's most iconic moment, as she danced seductively with an invisible lover, crooning "I love you" to the hit song "Khate Nahi Kat."

 Birth of an icon